Apply to the MSW Program

 If you are looking for information about applying to the MSW/PhD Joint degree program, please visit this page.

 To apply, you will submit one application through the Office of Graduate Studies.
 That application will serve as your application for both the Office of Graduate Studies and the SSW.
 The application process is the same for on-campus and online program options.
-Note: There are different application systems for those applying for Spring 2017 and for those applying for Fall 2017 and beyond.
-Make sure that you select the correct application system when applying.

 First, create an account on the Office of Graduate Studies application system.
 There, you will select “Social Work Master of Social Work (MSW)” as your program of interest.